 with an appropriate set of arguments and assigning its return value to a class attribute.
 All the arguments to property()

 are optional.
-However, you typically provide at least a setter function.
+However, you typically provide at least a getter function.

 The following example shows how to create a Circle

-class with a handy property to manage its radius:
+class with a property that manages its radius:

 class Circle: